jerickjoe111/launch-school/JS229/01_objects_and_inheritance.md

 Properties can be either _inherited properties_ (those inherited from another object called a prototype object) or _own properties_ (non-inherited).

 Besides these characteristics, a property has three attributes:

-- the _writable_ attribute: if set to `true`, the property value can be set.
+- The _writable_ attribute: if set to `true`, the property value can be set.
-- the _enumerable_ attribute: if set to `true`, the property name will be returned by a `for`/`in` loop.
+- The _enumerable_ attribute: if set to `true`, the property name will be returned by a `for`/`in` loop.
-- the _configurable_ attribute: if set to `true`, the property can be deleted, and its other attributes altered.
+- The _configurable_ attribute: if set to `true`, the property can be deleted, and its other attributes altered.

 ## Object prototypes

 (Almost) every JavaScript object has a second object linked to it, known as its _prototype_; an object inherits properties from its respective prototype.

-Every object has a hidden special property called `[[Prototype]]` that refers to the object prototype, and we can access and set this property through the `Object.getProtoypeOf()` and `Object.setPrototypeOf()` methods.
+Every object has a hidden special property called `[[Prototype]]` that refers to the object prototype, and we can access and set this property through the `Object.getProtoypeOf()` and `Object.setPrototypeOf()` static methods.
 There is a non-hidden, now deprecated property to access an object's prototype: `__proto__`.

 `Object.prototype` is a rare case of an object that has no prototype: it does not inherit any properties: